 The power exists; the Law exists; but it might as well not exist as to find in external life no recognition of it.
 "Man is God's necessity."
-The visible world is the chief object of creation, and the Law is its servant, and not its master.
-The Law is simply the invisible frame-work upon which man strings the wonderful creations of his genius; it is the infinite breath of life that flows into his every thought, and makes his thoughts external, visible existences.
+The law is simply the invisible framework upon which man strings the wonderful creations of his genius; it is the infinite breath of life that flows into his every thought, and makes his thoughts external, visible existences.

-It is true that without the Law man could not be; but it is also true that without man to interpret the Law, and so make it manifest externally, the Law might as well not be.
+It is true that without the Law, man could not be; but it is also true that without man to interpret the Law, and so make it manifest externally, the Law might as well not be.

 The belief that the invisible is more important than the visible is a mistake.
-The belief that individual life, as it refines and spiritualizes, becomes less allied to the visible plane and more allied to the invisible plane, is another mistake.
+The belief that individual life, as it refines and spiritualises, becomes less allied to the visible plane and more allied to the invisible plane, is another mistake.

-Individual life as it refines and spiritualizes will attain a stability and a fixedness, a power of cohesion and concentration on the visible plane, infinitely greater than it now possesses.
-It will be as much more solid than it is now as steel is more solid than water; it will become as much more delicate and compact as alabaster is more delicate and compact than sand.
-The refining principle that comes through the growth of a superior intelligence will not disintegrate individuals or cause them to disappear from the external world.
-Intellectual growth is the constant replacement of a low grade of thought by a higher grade of thought; it is the constant acquisition of new truth; new truth relegates to the past every particle of old truth, which in the light of the new truth, has become error and therefore useless
+Individual life as it refines and spiritualises will attain a stability and a fixedness, a power of cohesion and concentration on the visible plane, infinitely greater than it now possesses.
+It will be as much more solid than it is now, as steel is more solid than water; it will become as much more delicate and compact as alabaster is more delicate and compact than sand.
+The refining principle that comes through the growth of a superior intelligence will not disintegrate individuals, or cause them to disappear from the external world.
+Intellectual growth is the constant replacement of a low grade of thought by a higher grade of thought;

+it is the constant acquisition of new truth.
+New truth relegates to the past every particle of old truth, which in the light of the new truth, has become error, and, therefore, useless.

 Every atom of this truth, new and old, is substance; the identical stuff our bodies and everything else we see are made of; and it changes constantly.
-If we keep on learning new truth, the substance of our bodies refines; grows stronger and more beautiful.
-If we cease to learn, this substance dries up and falls to the earth under obedience to the negative pole of the Law of Attraction which says, "The dead to the dead."
+If we keep on learning new truths, the substance of our bodies refines; grows stronger and more beautiful.
+If we cease to learn, this substance dries up and falls to the earth under obedience to the negative pole of the Law of Attraction, which says, "The dead to the dead."

-Jesus understood this, and said: "Let the dead bury their dead."
+Jesus understood this and said, "Let the dead bury their dead."
 The dead are burying their dead to-day all over the world.
 But the life of a nobler intelligence has appeared, and death itself is dying.